 5. Health Benefits & Decreased Stress

 Working from home also decreases stress in two ways.
 Firstly, you do not have the stress of commuting to work in the morning.
-Secondly, you do not encounter high-stress levels in personality clashes or workplace politics.
+Secondly, you do not encounter high stress levels in personality clashes or workplace politics.

-If you need to take a break or have a power nap to refresh your mind, you can because you have more flexibility.
+If you need to take a break or have a power nap to refresh your mind, you can do so because you have more flexibility.
 No prying eyes are watching your every move and judging you like in the office.
 That is stress relief in itself.

-6. Decreased Clothing CostsThe Manager
+6. Decreased Clothing Costs

 I know it seems bizarre, but if you work in a professional environment or office with a formal dress code attire, you will also save on business clothing.
 As a male, I know I must have at least four suits for the office and update them yearly, plus at least ten shirts at $50 each.
-With these costs, you could save $1300 per year.
-For women, the saving is similar, as I studied my wife’s wardrobe and surmised that her looking good for work is a pricey business.

 7. Improved Flexibility